ClickHouse/ClickHouse/docs/en/development/tests.md

 Clang has even more useful warnings - you can look for them with `-Weverything` and pick something to default build.

-For production builds, gcc is used (it still generates slightly more efficient code than clang).
+For production builds, clang is used, but we also test make gcc builds.
 For development, clang is usually more convenient to use.
 You can build on your own machine with debug mode (to save battery of your laptop), but please note that compiler is able to generate more warnings with `-O3` due to better control flow and inter-procedure analysis.
 When building with clang in debug mode, debug version of `libc++` is used that allows to catch more errors at runtime.

 ## Sanitizers {#sanitizers}

 ### Address sanitizer
-We run functional and integration tests under ASan on per-commit basis.
+We run functional, integration, stress and unit tests under ASan on per-commit basis.

+### Thread sanitizer
+We run functional, integration, stress and unit tests under TSan on per-commit basis.

+### Memory sanitizer
+We run functional, integration, stress and unit tests under MSan on per-commit basis.

+### Undefined behaviour sanitizer
+We run functional, integration, stress and unit tests under USan on per-commit basis.
+The code of some third-party libraries is not sanitized for UB.

 ### Valgrind (Memcheck)
 We used to run functional tests under Valgrind overnight, but don't do it anymore.
 It takes multiple hours.
 Currently there is one known false positive in `re2` library, see [this article](https://research.swtch.com/sparse).

-### Undefined behaviour sanitizer
-We run functional and integration tests under USan on per-commit basis.

-### Thread sanitizer
-We run functional tests under TSan on per-commit basis.
-We still don’t run integration tests under TSan on per-commit basis.

-### Memory sanitizer
-Currently we still don’t use MSan.

-### Debug allocator
-Debug version of `jemalloc` is used for debug build.

 ## Fuzzing {#fuzzing}